-This work validates a procedure to obtain the simulated vibration spectrum of an induction motor during transients.
-A coupled electromagnetic, for the full section of the motor, and mechanical, for the stator, procedure is able to yield even faint sidebands of high frequency harmonics.
-The application of the Maxwell stress tensor to the inner surfaces of the stator initially suffices for assessing the influence of electrical faults independent of other mechanical sources of vibration.
-However, 3D effects and resonances of the structure cannot be modelled in this way.
+This work assesses a procedure to obtain the simulated vibration spectrum of an induction motor during transients.
+A strongly coupled 2D electromagnetic (for the full section of the motor) and 2D linear elastic (for the stator) procedure is able to yield amplitudes of the main components within one order of magnitude of the experimental ones and an accurate frequency evolution of several of them, including faint sidebands of high frequency harmonics, during a direct-on-line startup.
+The application of the Maxwell stress tensor to the inner surfaces of the stator initially suffices for evaluating the influence of electrical faults independent from other mechanical sources of vibration.
+However, 3D effects and resonances of the structure triggered as the rotor accelerates cannot be modelled in this way and hence the amplitudes of all these components are not accurately described.